Skip to main content

 Recruitment biases (halo effect, similarity bias, stereotypes) are documented by occupational psychology research and can lead to discrimination sanctioned by article L1132-1 of the Labor Code.
 To limit them:

-- Train managers in behavioral interviewing
+• Train managers in behavioral interviews

-- Involve multiple evaluators with different perspectives (panel interview)
+• Involve multiple evaluators with different perspectives (panel interview)

-Make the Decision and Formulate the Offer
+Make the Decision and Submit the Offer

 After the evaluation phase, the decision must be collective and documented.
 The employment proposal (or offer letter) must specify:

-- Start date and probationary period duration
+• The start date and trial period duration

-- Expected response deadline from the candidate
+• The expected response deadline from the candidate

-This step marks a crucial transition: from the selection process to legal formalization of the employment contract.
+This step marks a crucial transition: from the selection process to the legal formalization of the employment contract.

 ---